 Comino Island is located between Malta and Gozo.
 You can go to the Blue Lagoon by ferry or with a boat excursion;

-- Ferry: from Cirkewwa (northern part of Malta), you can get on a ferry to the Blue Lagoon for usually around €10,00 per person (round trip).
+From Cirkewwa (northern part of Malta), you can get on a ferry to the Blue Lagoon for usually around €10,00 per person (round trip).
 This trip takes around 20-25 mins.

-- Boat excursion: from almost every tourist hotspot, like Sliema, Valletta, St. Paul’s Bay or Bugibba, you can book a boat excursion to the Blue Lagoon.
+From almost every tourist hotspot, like Sliema, Valletta, St. Paul’s Bay or Bugibba, you can book a boat excursion to the Blue Lagoon.
 There are different options available, some are mentioned below;

 Disclaimer: none of these companies paid to be mentioned, my recommendations are based on my own experiences.